AnimeScore: A Preference-Based Dataset and Framework for Evaluating Anime-Like Speech Style: Data Collecting and Processing for Objective Evaluation of Anime-Like Speech

 \subsection{Selection and Preprocessing of Speech Data for Subjective Evaluation}

 The speech data for subjective evaluation were constructed from multiple publicly available Japanese corpora that cover anime-related speech as well as general non-anime speech.
 Specifically, we used Anim-400k as an anime-derived speech source, and employed ReazonSpeech, consisting mainly of TV programs and everyday speech, as well as the Coco-Nut corpus, which includes diverse speaking styles collected from YouTube, as comparison datasets~\cite{anim400k, reazonspeech, coconut}.
+All three corpora provide ASR-generated transcriptions.